Chocolate-Coated Words: 10 Famous Hersey Slogans

 Source: Hershey

-The first slogan created for Milk Duds is "Chocolatey, Caramely, and Rich with Milk.
+The original Milk Duds slogan — "Chocolatey, Caramely, and Rich with Milk.
 Chewy.
-Not Gooey".
+Not Gooey" — crafted a deliberate contrast in texture.

 TASTY LUNCH